ibm-cloud-docs/AnalyticsEngine/provisioning-concepts.md

 When you provision an instance using the {{site.data.keyword.Bluemix_notm}} console, the {{site.data.keyword.cos_full_notm}} instances in your {{site.data.keyword.Bluemix_short}} account are auto discovered and displayed in a list for you to select from.
 If no {{site.data.keyword.cos_full_notm}} instances are found in your account, you can use the REST APIs to update instance home after instance creation.

-You can’t change instance home after instance creation.
+You can't change instance home after instance creation.
 You can only edit the access keys.

 <!--
 ### Resource quota